Tr1Fecta-7/preferenceloader-sim/README.md

 # Simulator version of PreferenceLoader
 This project aims to make testing tweak settings bundle possible on iOS simulator. [simject](https://github.com/angelXwind/simject) is required and used by this project.

+With my fork i've added support for m1/arm64 devices.
+A patched simulator sdk is required for this and available on my repository: [ios-patched-sdks](https://github.com/Tr1Fecta-7/ios-patched-sdks)

-### Setting up simulator
+### Installation
-`make setup PL_SIMULATOR_VERSION=9.3` For instance, if you target iOS simulator 9.3

-Or

-`make setup` if you specify the version in locatesim.mk
+`make setup` if you specify the version in locatesim.mk, this is not required in sims above iOS 14 as far as i know.

 ### Uninstallation
 `make remove PL_SIMULATOR_VERSION=9.3`